 This is a tricky one for me.
 I’m a bit weird and I actually really liked baby and toddler classes.
 I actively miss singing nursery rhymes.
 The activities they do now generally involve us being a taxi service and often require getting up early or being out late, neither of which I’m keen on.
 On the plus side they are usually drop and run, so it’s not all bad.

 This is probably the one that has changed the least between under 5 and over 5.
 Girl Child in particular is just as picky if not more so and they still both whine for snacks constantly.
-The only good thing is eating out has improved because they have the patience to sit through three causes.
+The only good thing is eating out has improved because they have the patience to sit through three courses.
 When they were under 5 we could only really keep them from wrecking place for long enough to shovel down two courses so it’s nice to have a starter again.